Slide Decks on Depression

 Neurobiology and Aetiology

 This slide deck includes the key components of neurosynaptic transmission, neurotransmitters and hypotheses about the underlying causes of depression.
 Go to the slide deck.

 This slide deck covers the course, natural history, and prognosis of MDD.
 This includes the definition of depression based on WHO’s ICD-10 classification system or the American Psychiatric Association’s DSM-IV and DSM-5 system.
 Go to the slide deck.

 This slide deck includes infographic slides and figures illustrating the treatment principles of MDD, such as pharmacotherapy and non-pharmacological therapies.
 Go to the slide deck.

-Selected articles on Depression
+Articles on Depression

+Explore our comprehensive library of downloadable psychiatry and neurology illustrations, designed to enrich your understanding and enhance your presentations.
 Discover illustrations and explanations on relevant topics such as Noradrenergic and Specific Serotonergic Antidepressants, the Effects of a Noradrenaline Antagonist, Specific Noradrenaline Re-Uptake Inhibitors, and much more.